Frequently Asked Questions

 During your induction we ensure that you have everything you need to make Canterbury your second home.
 We will register you with a Doctor’s Surgery, show you the local banks, shopping areas, bus routes and bookstores so that you can settle in easily, as well as introducing you to clubs so that you can make friends.

-Our fully trained onsite medical staff manage the Health Centre and provide support including – medicine and health advice, information on diet and healthy living, assessing and providing treatment if required, making referrals to doctors, dentists and other specialists.
+Our fully trained onsite medical staff manage the Wellness Centre and provide support including – medicine and health advice, information on diet and healthy living, assessing and providing treatment if required, making referrals to doctors, dentists and other specialists.

 Our Welfare Team will also ensure that you have everything you need – offering advice on travel, culture shock, personal support and counselling.
 We are here to provide a supportive, caring and safe environment so that you can have confidence in yourself, respect for others and feel confident settling into your new home.

 Every student at The Worthgate School is assigned a Personal Tutor (PT) to make sure that you are happy and able to fulfil your potential.
 Your PT will guide and assist you in all areas of life at the college, and will meet with you each week to discuss your personal development – from personal wellbeing to aims and targets, challenges and accomplishments.

 Our Director of Personal Development oversees Assistant Principal Pastoral, House Pastoral Director and Personal Tutor for IB, A level and UFP, whilst our Senior Tutor does the same for Pre and GCSE programmes.
 So you can be confident that you are getting the best teaching and support possible, and can contact someone every day if needed.